-Since this recent recording, on October 24, 2020, Honduras became the 50th nation to ratify the UN Treaty to Prohibit Nuclear Weapons, triggering entry into force January 22, 2020.
+Since this recent recording, on October 24, 2020, Honduras became the 50th nation to ratify the UN Treaty to Prohibit Nuclear Weapons, triggering entry into force on January 22, 2021.

 For the first time since their invention, nuclear weapons are prohibited by a global treaty.
 On BBC, Daryl Kimball, executive director of Arms Control Association called this, "a turning point in the history of the effort to reduce nuclear risks and eventually eliminate nuclear weapons."
 We are proud to have supported International Campaign to Abolish Nuclear Weapons (ICAN) in this successful campaign.